cyberiums/cyberdoc/docs/_install-and-build/Build-from-Source.md

 go get -d github.com/Cyberiums/cyberium
 ```

-The above command will checkout the default version of Go Cyberium into your local `GOPATH` work space, but it will not build any executables for you.
+The above command will checkout the default version of Cyberium into your local `GOPATH` work space, but it will not build any executables for you.
 To do that you can either build one specifically:

     go install github.com/Cyberiums/cyberium/cmd/geth